History of women in Puerto Rico: Suffrage and women's rights

 Women such as Ana Roque de Duprey opened the academic doors for the women in the island.
 In 1884, Roque was offered a teacher's position in Arecibo, which she accepted.
 She also enrolled at the Provincial Institute where she studied philosophy and science and earned her bachelor's degree.
-Roque de Duprey was a suffragist who founded "La Mujer", the first "women's only" magazine in Puerto Rico.
+Roque de Duprey was a suffragist who founded La Mujer, the first "women's only" magazine in Puerto Rico.
 She was one of the founders of the University of Puerto Rico in 1903.
-From 1903 to 1923, three of every four University of Puerto Rico graduates were women passing the teachers training course to become teachers in the island's schools.
+From 1903 to 1923, three of every four University of Puerto Rico graduates were women who passed the teachers training course and become teachers in the island's schools.

 As in most countries, women were not allowed to vote in public elections.
 The University of Puerto Rico graduated many women who became interested in improving female influence in civic and political areas.
-This resulted in a significant increase in women who became teachers and educators but also in the emergence of female leaders in the suffragist and women rights movements.
-Among the women who became educators and made notable contributions to the educational system of the island were Dr. Concha Meléndez, the first woman to belong to the Puerto Rican Academy of Languages, Pilar Barbosa, a professor at the University of Puerto Rico who was the first modern-day Official Historian of Puerto Rico, and Ana G. Méndez founder of the Ana G. Mendez University System in Puerto Rico.
+This resulted in a significant increase in women who became teachers and educators but also in the emergence of female leaders in the suffragist and women's rights movements.
+Among the women who became educators and made notable contributions to the educational system of the island were Concha Meléndez, the first woman to belong to the Puerto Rican Academy of Languages, Pilar Barbosa, a professor at the University of Puerto Rico who was the first modern-day Official Historian of Puerto Rico, and Ana G. Méndez founder of the Ana G. Mendez University System in Puerto Rico.